Pharmacy Fees & Services

 PharmaCare pays a pharmacy a clinical services fee when a pharmacist renews or adapts a prescription for a B.C. resident.
 There is no charge to B.C. residents for these services.

 PharmaCare pays for pharmacists to conduct medication review services for eligible individuals.
+Medication reviews help you better understand how to manage the medications you take.
 To be eligible, a patient must:

 - within the last six months, and